-Note: When you connect actions, Workflow Designer can display a popup message that provides connection details.
+Note: When you connect actions by clicking and dragging a connection, Workflow Designer can display a popup message that provides connection details.
 To enable or disable this feature, select Options > Show Connection Helper.

-You can connect an action to multiple succeeding actions, creating logical branches, as shown following.
+You can connect one action to multiple succeeding actions, creating logical branches, as shown in the figure following.
 When you do, none of the actions you connect can execute before the preceding action upon which they depend completes.